-Dr. Bambi McQuade-Jones, DNP, APRN, FNP-C is the new president/chief executive officer at Riggs Community Health Center; Lafayette, Indiana; a Robert Wood Johnson Executive Nurse Fellow; and a Health IT Fellow for the Office of the National Coordinator of Health IT.
+Dr. Bambi McQuade-Jones, DNP, APRN, FNP-C is the President/CEO of Riggs Community Health Center in Lafayette Indiana.
+Prior to this appointment, Dr. McQuade-Jones was the founder, Chief Executive Officer and family practice Nurse Practitioner at a Lebanon, Ind.-based community health clinic; Lebanon, Ind.; a Robert Wood Johnson Executive Nurse Fellow; and a Health IT Fellow for the Office of the National Coordinator of Health IT.

-As founder and CEO of the Boone County Community Clinic (BCCC) from 2000 to 2014, Dr. McQuade-Jones created a stand-alone 501(c)3 nurse-led community health center that serves the vulnerable population including the uninsured, under-insured, and those Boone County residents with state-supported insurance.
-Within the past fourteen years, patient visits have increased from a few hundred (when the clinic was part of the volunteer-staffed Boone County Health Department) to 7,000+ today.
-Recently the BCCC achieved Community Health Clinic status in Indiana and has been recognized as one of the top 100 Medicaid providers in the state.
-The BCCC’s model of care is centered on utilizing evidence-based medicine and healthcare innovation to provide the highest quality care to every patient, every day, regardless of ability to pay.
-The BCCC participates in Medicaid Meaningful Use and has partnered with the Purdue Regional Extension Center (Purdue Healthcare Advisors) to facilitate the accreditation process for NCQA-Patient Centered Medical Home recognition.
-The BCCC administers multiple, ongoing grant programs specific to women's health, including serving as a Susan G. Komen Foundation grantee for the seventh consecutive year.
-During her tenure as medical director of the Boone County Jail, Dr. McQuade-Jones and the BCCC saved the county tax payers a documented $1.3 million dollars over a four-year period through implementation of Electronic Health Records, protocols and policies to assure all inmates received proper medical care and assessment.
+As founder and CEO of the Boone County Community Clinic (BCCC), Dr. McQuade-Jones created a stand-alone 501(c)3 nurse-led community health center that served the vulnerable population including the uninsured, under-insured, and those Boone County residents with state-supported insurance.
+The BCCC's model of care was centered on utilizing evidence-based medicine and healthcare innovation to provide the highest quality care to every patient, every day, regardless of their ability to pay.
+The BCCC participated in Medicaid Meaningful Use and has partnered with the Purdue Regional Extension Center (Purdue Healthcare Advisors) to facilitate the accreditation process for NCQA-Patient Centered Medical Home recognition.
+During her tenure as medical director of the Boone County Jail, Dr. McQuade-Jones and the BCCC saved the county taxpayers a documented $1.3 million dollars over a four-year period through implementation of Electronic Health Records, protocols and policies to assure all inmates received proper medical care and assessment.

 Julie Schnieders is the Vice President of St. Vincent Women’s Services North Region Indiana.
 She is responsible for the development and building of the St. Vincent Women’s Center in Carmel.
 The center provides comprehensive health services for women.
 The Women’s Center has everything for women in one building including breast care, heart health, bone health, OB\GYN practices including services for high-risk pregnancies, pelvic health and a Women’s Health boutique that specializes in DME for women.
 Ms. Schnieders is a board-certified women’s health nurse practitioner who is still practicing and has a special interest in menopause and age-related issues faced by women.